 Up to 40% of Australians will experience a panic attack at some point in their lives.
-Learn about the various symptoms of a panic attack and what you can do to manage them.
+Learn about panic disorder symptoms and about managing panic attacks.

 This can help if: